YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

         }
 ```

 We need to switch from `program` to `programWithFlags`.
 The type therefore changes from `Program Never` to `Program (Maybe Model)`.
 This means we might have a model provided at initialization.
 If the model is already in local storage it will be available.
-If we don't have anything in stored when we arrive we'll initialize without it.
+If we don't have anything stored when we arrive we'll initialize without it.

 So where does this initial model come from?
 We need to write a little bit of JavaScript in our `index.html`: